 If your cat is distressed avoid trying to interact with them or picking them up as increased stress levels can provoke sudden aggression.
 Cats also take a long time to calm down, so leave them until morning to settle before interacting with them again.

 Buy them a treat

 Wherever your cat decides to settle for the night, a new toy or treats can be a great distraction from the noise.
 There are also products on the market that can help cats to cope with stressful events.

 Make sure your cat's microchip is up to date

 Cats flee if they are scared.
 Make sure your cat can be identified should they run away by ensuring they are microchipped and the details contained are up to date.
 They should also wear an engraved tag on an easy-release collar.

 If your cat is still stressed from fireworks

-If your cat still suffers from anxiety during fireworks it's best to seek advice from a behaviourist or trainer as soon as possible.
+If your cat still suffers from anxiety during fireworks it's best to seek advice from a cat behaviourist as soon as possible.
 Do not wait until near the event as desensitising your pet to noises and flashes can take some time.